 Q. In the past you have written several wild plant books.
 What brought you to write about wild plants and recipes?

 The books Fiddlemainia, The Blueberry Coast, and The Dandelion Conspiracy are iconic to a Maine way of life.
 When I returned to Maine some years ago, I found many people didn’t realize these plants had been eaten for thousands of years.
 Thanks to my friend and photographer, Linwood Diket, I was able to share my knowledge of the plants, his beautiful photos, with unique recipes from around the world to a new generation.

 I am editing a new collection of ten short stories, in A View From the other Side of the Road.
 This will be my second collection (1st book A View from the Side of the Road) of short stories in my On the Road Series.

 Q. What would you be doing if you weren’t writing books?

 Maybe jail time, but more likely I would be wearing a chicken suit and a advertising sign in front of a fried chicken waffle house

 Q. Why do you never mention your military career?

-I am proud of my military service, those who serve in the military, and those who support them.
-I went in a Marine private and retired an Army Colonel.
+I am proud of my military service, those who have served in the military, and those who support them.
+I went into the Marine Corps a private and retired as an Army Colonel.
 Some of my experiences filter into my books and poetry.
 In my next collection of short stories, I have Henry Hinckley’s Vietnam War Diary (Episode One), a funny look at a young soldier’s first weeks in Vietnam.
 A subject I know well.

 Q. Why do you live in Maine?